How To Create A Clothing Tech Pack // Guide To Apparel, Textile, And Garment Product Spec Sheets

 Silhouette and Styles

-Silhouette typically refers to a dress’s length, width, and form resting on the wearer’s body, such as a semi-fit, box, A-line, etc. The first phase is to draw your clothes’ layout flat, with front and back views.
+Silhouette typically refers to a dress’s length, width, and form as it rests on the wearer’s body, such as a semi-fitted, box, A-line, etc. The first phase is to draw your clothes’ layout flat, with front and back views.

 Depending on the styling sophistication, you may also have pocket and collar drawings with specifics.
 Who should also define color, printing, and embroidery in detail?

-If the specifics must be sufficient to show on a miniature, you should describe them individually and ensure they are correct and readily understood.
+If the specifics must be visible on a miniature, you should describe them individually and ensure they are accurate and readily understood.

 The Bill of Materials

 Once the concept drawings and specifications are in place, the materials are next in your technological pack sequence.
-The Bill of Material (BOM) reflects all the necessary equipment to create a full inside-out garment.
+The Bill of Materials (BOM) reflects all the necessary equipment required to create a full, inside-out garment.

 The Bill of Materials Page, also known as the BOM, consists of all the widely used fabric production.
 This page has five significant parts: fabrics, Trims, Labels, and Packaging.